For a college course, the best video sources

 With NBCLearn, Alexander Street Video and other subscriptions we pay for, we are able to provide high quality content that is directly related to the curricula at HCCS.

 Streaming videos representing a wide range of disciplines and topics, fully searchable.
 Users can create retrievable clips and playlists.
 Most videos come with a complete transcript.
-See the Academic Video Online LibGuide for help with the interface, embedding, and playlists.
+An alternative interface for this resource can be reached through the link here.

 Dance from Alexander Street contains hundreds of hours of productions and documentaries by the most influential performers and companies of the 20th and 21st centuries, featuring ballet, tap, jazz, contemporary, experimental, and improvisational dance.